phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 ];

 const myRadioButtonGroup = new AquaRadioButtonGroup( someProperty, items, {
+  // the label and help text description for the whole radio button group.
   labelContent: 'My Radio Button Group',
   descriptionContent: 'This is a radio button group that provides options for something.'
 } );